lilfire/smartsnack/README.md

 # SmartSnack

-A mobile-first web app for tracking and scoring Norwegian food products.
+A mobile-first web app for tracking and scoring food products.
 Search by name or scan barcodes, pull nutrition data from OpenFoodFacts, and compare products using a fully configurable weighted scoring system.

 ## Features